pldespaigne/content-hash/README.md

 > To rebuild the browser version of the package run `npm run build` into the root folder.

 ## 📕 API
+### contentHash.multihash
+This is a simple export of the [multihash library](https://www.npmjs.com/package/multihashes)

 ### contentHash.hexStringToBuffer( hexString )
 This function takes an hex **string** and convert it into a **Buffer**.
 This is a simple way to create a new buffer that works both with NodeJs and inside a browser.
 ```javascript